-UBD with TapeOut provides a hybrid backup solution for those companies who need to keep actual tapes.
-Since many industries require tape backups for auditing purposes, TapeOut gives you the benefits of UBD for your on-site backups, including faster backups and restores with a much simpler backup process, and you can keep actual tapes for long term and archival storage to satisfy regulations.
+UBD with TapeOut provides a hybrid backup solution for those companies who want to switch to virtual backups and restores but must also keep actual tapes to satisfy regulations.
+UBD with TapeOut gives you faster, easier in-house backups and restores and you can keep actual tapes for long term and archival storage.

 How UBD TapeOut Works

 UBD emulates a Fibre Channel or SAS-attached LTO tape device and stores tape images on a deduplicated volume under Windows 2019 server.
 These tape images can be directly restored to any attached host computer, such as IBM i, AIX, or Linux, or replicated over the network or Internet to another UBD server.

 - TapeOut is an optional UBD feature that lets you write an actual LTO tape from any UBD tape image

 - Use the TapeOut feature to write physical tapes to an LTO tape drive attached to the UBD appliance for compliance reasons or long term storage

 - Restore the tape to the host system directly through your host’s tape drive without UBD

 - Make tapes that are usable on any compatible host